Seek Returns logo

 Min

-AMZN vs. VIPS: A comparison of their Net Profit Margin against the Specialty Retail industry benchmark.
+AMZN vs. VIPS: A comparison of their Net Profit Margin (TTM) against the Broadline Retail industry benchmark.

 AMZN